-Therefore, Members should apply Article 7 of the Code of Conduct whenever a meeting has the "objective of directly or indirectly influencing the formulation or implementation of policy and the decision-making processes of the EU institutions" in relation to their current mandate.
+Therefore, Members should apply Article 7 of the Code of Conduct whenever a meeting has the 'objective of directly or indirectly influencing the formulation or implementation of policy and the decision-making processes of the EU institutions' in relation to their current mandate.

-If a meeting combines both campaign and institutional issues, or in case of doubt about the character of a meeting, Members shall only meet organisations and self-employed individuals which are registered, inasmuch as they fall under the scope of the Transparency Register, and publish such meetings on the Member's website.
+If a meeting combines both campaign and institutional issues, or in case of doubt about the character of a meeting, Members shall only meet organisations and self-employed individuals which are registered, inasmuch as they fall under the scope of the Transparency Register and publish such meetings on the Member's website.

-In general, the Commission encourages Members participating in the campaign as candidates to apply similar transparency standards for their campaign.
+In general, the Commission encourages Members participating in the campaign as candidates to apply similar transparency standards for their campaign-related meetings with organisations and self-employed individuals.